BlankRH/Mastodon-Toot-Migrator/README.md

-# intro
+# Intro

 This is a tool to assist your migration to a new Mastodon instance!

 Currently the instance support exporting your toots, but not importing them.
 This tool provides a way to upload your toots to your account.
+Supports attachments.

+Example format:

+[2000-01-01T00:00:00Z]
+Hello World!

-# setup
+# Setup

-## requirements
+## Requirements
 python version >= 3.9

-## steps
+## Steps
 1. clone the repo
 ```bash
 git clone